Nikki Haley Praises Cuts to the U.N.'s Peacekeeping Budget

 Haley tweeted Wednesday: "Just 5 months into our time here, we've cut over half a billion $$$ from the UN peacekeeping budget & we're only getting started."

-In a subcommittee hearing Tuesday, Haley said that the U.S. is aiming to cut the country's contribution to the peacekeeping budget to 25% of total costs from its current level of 28.5 percent, Bloomberg reports.
+In a subcommittee hearing Tuesday, Haley said that the U.S. is aiming to cut the country's contribution to the peacekeeping budget to 25% of total costs from its current level of 28.5%, Bloomberg reports.
 “I have seen value in the U.N.," the ambassador said, "and at the same time the U.N. has fat around the edges.”

 The Associated Press reports that the U.S. currently pays 22% of the U.N.'s operating budget, and that the Trump administration's proposed budget seeks to cut contributions to international organizations including the U.N. by 31%.